sebivenlo/dependency-injection/README.md

 The above mentioned workshop-app can be used to show and let experience the concept of Dependency Injection.
 Students should first open the project in NetBeans and inspect the current source-code.
 Afterwards they can play around with it, add new services and invent a business case around it.

+# Credits

+Credits for the boilerplate of the workshop-app go to an official Spring Boot example by Pivotal (https://spring.io/guides/gs/spring-boot/)